hughiep/url-shortener/.system-design/Deep-Dive.md

 Advantages: The counter ensures that the generated id is unique.
 The counter can be stored in a distributed cache to ensure that it is updated atomically.
 We can horizontally scale the the system with proper counter management.

-Challenge: In distributed systems, maintaining a counter can be challenging.
+Challenge: In distributed systems, maintaining a global counter can be challenging.
 The counter needs to be updated atomically to ensure that it is unique.

 3. Use a combination of the above two methods.
 Generate a unique id and convert it to a short string using a hash function.

 The global counter can be used to generate a unique id and the hash function can be used to convert the id to a short string.
 The hash function should generate a fixed length hash for the given id.

 Cons: Redis scalability issue for global counter.
 The counter can be stored in a distributed cache to ensure that it is updated atomically.
 We can horizontally scale the the system with proper counter management.

 ## Handle redirection latency